wbhart/mpir/build.vc10/readme.txt

 After a successful MPIR build a postbuild step is managed by the batch file postbuild.bat which has the following steps:

-1. Tne $(TargetPath) parameter (%1 for the batch file) is parsed to determine the library type (lib or dll), the platform (win32 or x64), the configuration (release or debug) and the filename.
+1. Tne $(TargetPath) parameter (%1 for the batch file) is passed to determine the library type (lib or dll), the platform (win32 or x64), the configuration (release or debug) and the filename.

 2. The final output directory is then creaated (mpir\build.vc10\lib or mpir\build.vc10\dll) relative to the Visual Stduio solution directory (build,vc10).

-3. A text file 'lastbuild.txt' is then output in the mpir-tests sub- directory describing the build configuration.
+3. The file 'output_params.bat' is written describing the MPIR configuration that has been built.
+This is used to signal the version to be tested by the tests.
+In the sub-directory mpir-tests, the appropriate property file is copied into test-config.props for later use in the tests.

 4. The header files used in the build are then copied into the output directory.

 5. The built library files (mpir.dll, mpir.exp, mpir.lib and mpir.pdb
    for a DLL, mpir.lib and mpir.pdb for a static library) are then copied into the output directory.

-6. In the sub-directory mpir-tests, either dll-test-config.props (for a DLL) or lib-test-config.props (for a static library) is copied into test-config.props to set up the tests for the version of MPIR being built.

 ACKNOWLEDGEMENTS
 ================